playcanvas/sprites/README.md

 Using the sprite.js script you can create a user interface for your application.

 - Create images using your favorite tool.
-For best quality sprites should be png files with witdth and height a power of 2.
+For best quality sprites should be png files with power of 2 width and height.
 - Upload them to PlayCanvas.

 For each one of your sprites: